Calcutta Tramways Company

 Calcutta Tramways Company (CTC) was a state-run company that operated trams and buses in and around Kolkata (formerly known as Calcutta) in West Bengal, India.
-The Kolkata tram is the only operating tramway in India and is the oldest electric tram in India, operating since 1902.
+The Kolkata tram is the only operating tramway in India and the oldest electric tram in India, operating since 1902.

-CTC has been merged into WBTC since 2016.
+CTC was merged into WBTC in 2016.

 History

 The first horse-drawn trams in India ran for 2.4 mi between Sealdah and Armenian Ghat Street on 24 February 1873.
 The service was discontinued on 20 November of that year.
 The Calcutta Tramway Company was formed and registered in London on 22 December 1880.
 Metre-gauge horse-drawn tram tracks were laid from Sealdah to Armenian Ghat via Bowbazar Street, Dalhousie Square and Strand Road.
 The route was inaugurated by the Viceroy, Lord Ripon, on 1 November 1880.
 In 1882, steam locomotives were deployed experimentally to haul tram cars.